Commission on Genetic Resources for Food and Agriculture

 4. addressing environmental risk assessment for BCAs.

-The open-ended workshop will be held in collaboration with the Convention on Biological Diversity, CABI and the International Organization for Biological and Integrated Control from 23-24 September in Rome, Italy at FAO Headquarters.
-The workshop will be held back-to-back with the first session of the Commission’s Intergovernmental Technical Working Group on Microorganism and Invertebrate Genetic Resources (25-27 September 2024).
-The workshop is supported by the European Union through the ACP MEAs 3 programme, Building capacity related to Multilateral Environmental Agreements in African, Caribbean and Pacific countries
+The open-ended workshop was held in collaboration with the Convention on Biological Diversity, CABI and the International Organization for Biological and Integrated Control from 23-24 September in Rome, Italy at FAO Headquarters.
+The workshop was supported by the European Union through the ACP MEAs 3 programme, Building capacity related to Multilateral Environmental Agreements in African, Caribbean and Pacific countries